How to Use Essential Oils for Migraines

-My favorite ways to use lemon essential oil are:
+My favorite ways to use lemon essential oils are:

 - Adding a drop to a cup of hot water in the morning to help aid in digestion.

-- I add a drop or two to a cup of hot water and golden turmeric paste, which helps relieve pain, inflammation, bloating, and detoxifies the body I drink this at the onset of a migraine to help take the edge off (I will often add a dropperful of feverfew extract to help ease the migraine if it is severe).
+- I add a drop or two to a cup of hot water and golden turmeric paste, which helps relieve pain, inflammation, bloating and detox.
+I drink this at the onset of a migraine to help take the edge off (I will often add a dropperful of feverfew extract to help ease the migraine if it is severe).

 If I need a quick absorption of ginger, I will rub a few drops of it onto my abdomen.
 It can also be used in a diffuser to help ease nausea.
 If you are traveling, rub a drop into your hands and inhale or use a car diffuser if driving.

-Peppermint oil has a long-lasting cooling effect on the skin, the ability to inhibit muscle contractions, and stimulates blood flow in the forehead (when applied topically).
+Peppermint oil has a long-lasting cooling effect on the skin with the ability to inhibit muscle contractions.
+It also stimulates blood flow in the forehead (when applied topically).

 In a 1996 study, peppermint oil was used as an alternative treatment to usual headache therapies with 41 patients.
-Participants applied the peppermint oil topically 15 and 30 minutes after a headache began and reported pain relief in their headache diaries.
-It was well-tolerated, and there were no adverse side effects.
+Participants applied the peppermint oil topically 15 to 30 minutes after a headache began and reported pain relief in their headache diaries.
+It was well-tolerated and there were no adverse side effects.

 If peppermint oil is too overwhelming, using spearmint instead can help.
 Spearmint has the same qualities as peppermint oil with a much subtler scent.